googleinterns/knative-continuous-delivery/multiple_revision_example.md

     threshold: 50
 ```

+> Note due to a limitation in `Route` traffic rollout percentages cannot support non-integer values.
+This example is for illustrative purposes only.

 Suppose we have 5 Revisions that follow this policy: R1, R2, R3, R4, and R5.
 R1 is assumed to be already applied, so it begins with 100% traffic.
 R2, R3, R4, R5 enter the pool at time 0, 20, 40, and 60 respectively.

 Below is a table that shows the state of the system until it stabilizes (R5 reaches 100%):